lordya2/lordya2.github.io/pages/research.md

 ---

 ### <u>Research Interest </u>
-* Empirical research in service operations with an emphasis on retail operations (both brick-and-mortar and online retailing).
+* Empirical research in service operations with an emphasis on retail operations (both brick-and-mortar and online retailing) and healthcare operations.
+* Empirical research in people-centric operations with an emphasis on incentives and labor scheduling.
 * Empirical research in matching capacity and demand with an emphasis on drug shortages.

 ### <u>Publications (forthcoming, accepted) </u>